 If you’re anything like myself and my girlfriend, directions are one of our most sensitive subjects and have been the cause of many an argument over the years.

-When you do happen to take a wrong turning, don’t lash out at your partner/navigator for the day.
+When you do happen to take a wrong turn, don’t lash out at your partner/navigator for the day.
 Be patient.